-show ip bgp template peer-session [session-template-name]
+show ip bgp template peer-session [ session-template-name ]

-Syntax Description session-template-name (Optional) Name of a locally configured peer session template.
-Command Default If a peer session template is not will be displayed. specified with the sessi ion-template-name argument, all peer session templates Command Modes User EXEC (>) Privileged EXEC (#) Command History Release Modification 12.0(24)S This command was introduced.
+session-template-name (Optional) Name of a locally configured peer session template.

+If a peer session template is not specified with the session-template-name argument, all peer session templates will be displayed.

+Release Modification 12.0(24)S This command was introduced.
 12.3(4)T This command was integrated into Cisco IOS Release 12.3(4)T. 12.2(18)S This command was integrated into Cisco IOS Release 12.2(18)S. 12.2(27)SBC This command was integrated into Cisco IOS Release 12.2(27)SBC.
 12.2(31)SB This command was integrated into Cisco IOS Release 12.2(31)SB.
 12.2SX This command is supported in the Cisco IOS Release 12.2SX train.
-Supported in a specific 12.2SX release of this train depends on your feature set, platform, and platform hardware.
+Support in a specific 12.2SX release of this train depends on your feature set, platform, and platform hardware.
 Cisco IOS XE Release 3.8S This command was modified.
 The cluster ID for the template is displayed.